mallocator/versioned-api-router/README.md

 * param: the parameter name that is used in query and parameter mapping
 * header: the header used to look for a requested version
+* paramOrder: the order in which parameters are parsed from the client object for all endpoints, the default order is 'params', 'query', 'cookie', 'body', 'header' which map to express properties.
 * responseHeader: the name of the header in the response that has information about the matched version. (will be turned off if this is set to falsy)
 * passVersion: whether to pass the version on via the request object. this will add two new properties to the request object: incomingVersion and acceptedVersion.